 Ubud, the artistic and cultural center of Bali, is a mandatory stop on your trip to Indonesia.
-This enclave, surrounded by extensive rice paddies, makes Ubud an essential point for anyone who visits the island.
+This enclave, surrounded by extensive rice paddies, is what makes Ubud an essential destination for anyone who visits the island.

-Ubud is the heart and lung of Bali.
-Thus, there is a lot of things to do in Ubud and surroundings.
-Besides, this inland village offers many opportunities for those interested in yoga or meditation.
+Ubud is the heart of Bali, so there are a lot of things to do in Ubud and its surroundings.
+Moreover, this inland village offers many opportunities for those interested in yoga or meditation.

 In addition, Ubud is one of the best areas to stay in Bali, since most of the guided tours in Bali leave from here.
-You will only need to spend a day in Ubud, although if you plan to take some of the excursions that depart from here, staying two or three days in Ubud is better and this way, you can explore the city more thoroughly in the afternoons.
+You only need to spend a day in Ubud, although if you plan to go on some of the excursions that depart from here, staying two or three days in Ubud is better.
+That way, you can explore the city more thoroughly in the afternoons.

-If you are looking for travel advice to Bali, don’t forget to add to your itinerary these essential places to visit in Ubud.
+If you’re looking for travel advice to Bali, don’t forget to add these essential places to visit in Ubud to your itinerary.

 1. Ubud Market.
 The most important thing to do in Ubud

 The Ubud Market is, without a doubt, a vibrant place to visit in Bali.
-There, you will find thousands of stores where handmade bags, Balinese masks, crafts, traditional art pieces and all kinds of souvenirs are sold.
-In addition, you will find local food stalls.
+There, you’ll find thousands of stores where handmade bags, Balinese masks, crafts, traditional art pieces, and all kinds of souvenirs are sold.
+In addition, you’ll find local food stalls.

-In case you don’t want to buy anything, this market is also an essential place to visit in Ubud.
-Strolling through its narrowest streets, and where mass tourism is not yet present, is one of the best things to do in Ubud.
+Even if you don’t want to buy anything, this market is still an essential place to visit in Ubud.
+Strolling through its narrow streets, which aren’t yet super touristy, is one of the best things to do in Ubud.

-This town is considered as the artistic center of Bali and partly thanks to its peculiar market.
-However, beyond the Ubud Art Market, you will find plenty of independent art galleries where you can buy even more original souvenirs.
-If you like photography, you can’t miss the Nacivet Photo Gallery, on Jalan Monkey Forest Street, which will also take us to the second most important point to visit in downtown Ubud.
+This town is considered the artistic center of Bali, partly thanks to its unique market.
+However, beyond the Ubud Art Market, you’ll find plenty of independent art galleries where you can buy even more original souvenirs.
+If you like photography, don’t miss the Nacivet Photo Gallery, on Jalan Monkey Forest Street, which brings us to the second most important place to visit in downtown Ubud.